OWASP/www-project-developer-guide/draft/06-design/02-web-app-checklist/04-encode-escape-data.md

-Refer to proactive control [C4: Encode and Escape Data][control4] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C4: Encode and Escape Data][control4] for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.

 #### Character encoding and canonicalization